-The optical fiberscope, such as Mightex’s OASIS implant, is an all-optical system that enables single-cell resolution calcium imaging in freely-behaving animals using an imaging fiber.
+The optical fiberscope, such as Mightex’s OASIS implant, is an all-optical system that enables cellular-resolution calcium imaging in freely-behaving animals using an imaging fiber.
 A removable imaging fiber, coupled with a GRIN lens implanted in the brain or cortical window, provides calcium imaging in the deep brain, cortex, or spinal cord of a freely-behaving animal.

-A wide-range of calcium imaging applications can be executed with the optical fiberscope, such as dual-colour imaging and multi-region calcium imaging.
+A wide range of calcium imaging applications can be executed with the optical fiberscope, such as dual-colour imaging and multi-region calcium imaging.
 The optical fiberscope is the only system that can image multiple brain regions with cellular-resolution—to view individual cells—in a freely-behaving animal.